JakovTomasic/no-headache.nix/README.md

 The script is run as the user.
 This is useful options for automatins scripts.

+You can use provided environment variables in this script.

-NixOS virtual machine will start systemd service that runs the script and finishes or crashes with the script.
+NixOS (virtual) machine will start systemd service that runs the script and finishes or crashes with the script.
 To see systemd service status run `systemctl status script-at-boot`.
 If error happens or if you use echo inside the init script, run `journalctl -u script-at-boot` to show the full low.